rassil0n/vim-skeletons/README.md

 If you prefer any other VIM plugin manager, you will find your way according to your preferences.
 If you do not use a VIM plugin manager, you should use one.

 I ship an example skeleton for your pleasure.
-Take a look in the ``skeletons/`` directory.
-Note, that this skeleton will not be used by Skeletons by default.
+Take a look in the ``extra/skeletons`` directory.
+Note, that this skeleton will not be used by the plugin by default.

 Usage
 -----